 The best and easiest way to improve your work as a musician or teacher is to record yourself and listen back.

-The reason for this is that our ability to observe ourselves when we are teaching or performing is diminished, because we are devoting energy to our performance.
+The reason for this is that our ability to observe ourselves.
 We can’t generally observe our performance while we are performing.
-Listening or watching back allows us to understand the mistakes we are making in our performance that we could not have realized otherwise, which pays off in future performances when we are more tuned into the mistakes me make and therefore more easily able to notice and fix them.
+Listening or watching back allows us to understand the mistakes we are making in our performance that we could not have realized otherwise, which pays off in future performances when we are more easily able to notice and fix them.

-Many people are uncomfortable with watching themselves on camera or listening to recordings of their playing, but by refusing to observe or listen to your performances after the fact you are denying yourself the opportunity to notice things you could easily change and improve.
+Many people are uncomfortable with watching themselves on camera or listening to recordings of their playing, but by refusing to observe or listen to your performances you are denying yourself the opportunity to notice things you could easily change and improve.

 Here’s an example: In college I gave a junior recital after months of practicing.
-I was prepared and I thought I had nailed everything.
-Afterwards my teacher gave me a cassette tape and suggested I check it out.
+I thought I had nailed it.
+Afterwards my teacher gave me a cassette tape to listen to.
 It turns out I played the entire recital about a quarter tone flat!
 It was only from listening back to a tape that I could notice and then easily fix this issue for future performances.

 Many people will not hire you if they can’t learn more about the thing you do, or who you are, via video.